-NUC 271

-Fundamentals of Reactor Safety
+NUC 271 Fundamentals of Reactor Safety

-Prerequisite: NUC 260 or equivalent

-The course provides an overview of nuclear reactor plant safety design topics, including basic concepts relating to regulatory requirements, reactor plant safety analysis, reactor protection systems, plant procedural structure, and emergency planning.
-Additionally, the course explores significant industry events, including those at Three Mile Island, Chernobyl, and Fukushima, as well as the impact of the 9/11 terrorism event.
-Course subject matter references the Pressurized Water Reactor nuclear plant design.
+Prerequisite: NUC 240 Atomic and Nuclear Physics and NUC 260 Power Plan Components.
+The course will provide you with an overview of commercial nuclear reactor safety design topics, including basic concepts relating to regulatory requirements, reactor plant safety analysis, reactor protection systems, plant procedural structure, and emergency planning.
+Additionally, the course will explore significant industry events, including those at Three Mile Island, Chernobyl, and Fukushima, as well as the impact of the 9/11 terrorism event.